Core API Reference

 • Large data (>1MB) may require chunking or off-chain storage (implementation-dependent)

 Note: The full data is NOT stored on-chain.
 Only a cryptographic digest (hash) is stored.
-To retrieve the original data, you must store it separately and use readAnchor() with the stored data.
+To retrieve the original payload, use trustWeave.blockchains.read() with the AnchorRef returned from anchoring (behavior depends on the anchor client implementation).

 Example: